swiftlang/swift/docs/LibraryEvolution.rst

 Typealiases
 ~~~~~~~~~~~

-Like operators, typealiases only exist at compile-time, so changing them
+Typealiases only exist at compile-time, so changing a top-level typealias
 affects source compatibility but not binary compatibility.
-Since a typealias
+Since a typealias is
-is only made up of its name and its type, it is recommended that it is never
+only made up of its name and its type, it is recommended that a public
-changed at all after being published.
-Typealiases are not versioned.
+top-level typealias is never changed at all after being published.

+Public typealiases within structs, enums, and protocols may be used for
+protocol conformances (to satisfy associated type requirements), not only
+within the library but within client modules as well.
+Therefore, changing a
+member typealias in any way is not permitted.

+It is always permitted to change the *use* of a public typealias to its
+underlying type, and vice versa, at any location in the program.

+Neither top-level nor member typealiases are versioned.

 A Unifying Theme